eccentricOrange/personal-blogs/docs/tools.md

 </details>

 ### Resources to understand what Docker is
+Pick any of these and read/watch it, these are just an overview.
 *   [Official Docker documentation](https://docs.docker.com/get-started/overview/)
 *   [Wikipedia article on Docker](https://en.wikipedia.org/wiki/Docker_(software))
 *   [_Docker Explained in 100 Seconds_, YouTube video by Fireship](https://www.youtube.com/watch?v=Gjnup-PuquQ)
 *   [IBM article on Docker](https://www.ibm.com/topics/docker)

 ### Resources to learn how to use Docker
+Pick whatever you're most comfortable with.
 *   [Official Docker documentation](https://docs.docker.com/get-started/)
 *   [_Containerize your application_, article by Docker](https://docs.docker.com/get-started/02_our_app/)
 *   [_Docker Tutorial for Beginners_, YouTube playlist by Net Ninja](https://youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d)